FatemaAlsaaidi/Troubleshooting-Diary/CodeLineHealthCoreSystem-Troubles.md

 2. Mark the conflict as resolved (in VS Code or GitHub), we resolve in Github
 3. Commit and push the changes.

+#### *Who Should Resolve?*
+• If you created the fork and pull request, you can resolve the conflict in your fork.
+• The admin of the original repository can also resolve the conflict manually if they have permissions.